Consumer Proposal

 What are the steps involved in filing a consumer proposal?

-When filing a consumer proposal, debtors must provide a complete list of assets and liabilities to the Licensed Insolvency Trustee (LIT), attend the first meeting of creditors if requested, attend two counseling sessions, inform the LIT of any address changes, and assist in administering the proposal.
+When filing a consumer proposal, debtors must provide a complete list of assets and liabilities to the Licensed Insolvency Trustee (LIT), attend the first meeting of creditors if requested, attend two counselling sessions, inform the LIT of any address changes, and assist in administering the proposal.
 Once the proposal is filed with the Office of the Superintendent of Bankruptcy (OSB), debtors stop making direct payments to unsecured creditors and actions such as wage garnishment and lawsuits are halted.
 Creditors have 45 days to accept or reject the proposal.

 How does a consumer proposal affect government debts?